-Read along to learn more about RVs so you can find the perfect camper for you!
+Read along to learn more about RV types so you can find the perfect camper for you!

 Recreational vehicles come in many different styles.
-Each group within that style have unique benefits and needs.
+Each group within that style has unique benefits and needs.
 There are campers you drive, campers you pull, and campers made for seasonal or long-term use.

-The following are the types of RVs I will discuss from smallest to largest:
+The following are the RV types I will discuss from smallest to largest:

 - Teardrop Trailer